StrangeMouse/ComplementaryReimagined/README.md

-A fork of the [Complementary Reimagined Shader](https://github.com/ComplementaryDevelopment/ComplementaryReimagined), that adds better Distant Horizons support, by adding ambient occlusion to distant horizons chunks.
+A fork of the [Complementary Reimagined Shader](https://github.com/ComplementaryDevelopment/ComplementaryReimagined), that adds better Distant Horizons support by adding ambient occlusion to distant horizons chunks.
+This makes the transition between vanilla chunks and distant horizons chunks less noticeable.

 TODO:
 - Improve Distance falloff of ambient occlusion